+Big Tech receives a lot of negative press.
 It’s easy to throw Big Tech under the bus.
-Sure, we need to address severe issues with centralized systems, but overall, things are pretty great.
+The tech industry must address severe issues with centralized systems, but overall, it positively impacts society.

 Let’s think about it.